V0.2xx API

 Alternatively, get_bounding_box_func could be a dictionary returning the bounding box list for each filename.

-Alternatively, get_bounding_box_func could be a csv containing index,filename,col_x,row_y,width,height or a work_dir where the file atrain_crops.csv exists
+Alternatively, get_bounding_box_func could be a csv containing index,filename,col_x,row_y,width,height or a work_dir where the file atrain_crops.csv existsget_reformat_filename_funccallable - Optional parameter to allow changing the presented filename into another string.

-The input is an absolute path to the image and the output is the string to display instead of the filename.
+The input is an absolute path to the image and the output is the string to display instead of the filename.get_extra_col_funccallable - Optional parameter to allow adding extra columns to the gallery.input_dirstr - Optional parameter to specify the input directory of webdataset tar files,

-• work_dir str - Optional parameter to fastdup work_dir.
+in case when working with webdataset tar files where the image was deleted after run using turi_param='delete_img=1'work_dirstr - Optional parameter to fastdup work_dir.
 Needed when stats file is a pd.DataFrame.

 Returns:

-• ret int - 0 in case of success, otherwise 1.
+retint - 0 in case of success, otherwise 1.

 create_similarity_gallery